nytimes/kyt/conventions.md

-# kyt Conventions
+# kyt conventions

 In order to use kyt, your project must follow these conventions.

 ## Directory Structure

 kyt follows several conventions for folder structure.
-If you're setting up a new project, structure your directory like the following:
+If you're setting up a new project, structure your directory as follows.
 ```
 src/
   /client